-Word processors also allow the use of special characters.
-Word and WordPerfect offer a number of different character options.
-More can be added as necessary.
-Most enterprise database systems used by the states have the capability of storing these special characters.
+Many word processing programs also allow the use of special characters.
+Word and WordPerfect, for example, offer a number of different character options.
+The user also has the ability to add more character sets if necessary.
+Most enterprise database systems used by state UCC filing offices have the capability of storing these special characters.

 Nevertheless, state filing offices struggle with the process for indexing special characters.
-Some states still use older software or computer systems that are not capable of accepting special characters.2 Even for states with the right capabilities, the large number of special character possibilities makes data entry more cumbersome and requires much more staff training.
+Some states still use older software or computer systems that are not capable of accepting special characters.
+Even for states with the right software and system capabilities, the large number of special character possibilities makes data entry more cumbersome, increases the risk of errors and requires much more staff training.

-There are potentially thousands of special characters that could appear in a debtor name.3 The extended character sets in common use contain only a fraction of those characters.
+There are potentially thousands of special characters that could appear in a debtor name.
+The extended character sets generally recognize only a fraction of those characters.
 The large number of possibilities can make difficult for data entry staff to identify the correct code for a particular special character.